-Structural member Extent of measurement Pattern of measurements Deckhead and bottom strakes, and Plating between each pair of strakes in way of the horizontal longitudinals in a minimum of three Single measurements stringers of transverse bulkheads bays All other strakes Plating between every third pair of Single measurements All other strakes longitudinals in same three bays Single measurements Longitudinals on deckhead and Each longitudinal in the same three Three measurements across web and bottom strakes bays one measurement on flange All other lengitudinals Every third longitudinal in same three Three measurements across web and All other longitudinals bays one measurement on flange Langitudinala braakata Minimum of three at top, middle and Five point pattern over area of Longitudinals - brackets bottom of tank in same three bays bracket Three webs with minimum of three Five point pattern over abt.
-2 m 2 Web frames and cross ties locations on each web, including in way of cross tie connections area of webs plus single Web fiames and closs lies measurements on flanges of web frame and cross tie.
+Structural member Extent of measurement Pattern of measurements Deckhead and bottom strakes, and Plating between each pair of strakes in way of the horizontal longitudinals in a minimum of three Single measurements stringers of transverse bulkheads bays All other strakes Plating between every third pair of Single measurements longitudinals in same three bays og.cc Longitudinals on deckhead and Each longitudinal in the same three Three measurements across web bottom strakes bays and one measurement on flange All other longitudinals Every third longitudinal in same three Three measurements across web All other longitudinals bays and one measurement on flange Longitudinala braskota Minimum of three at top, middle and Five point pattern over area of Longitudinals - brackets bottom of tank in same three bays bracket Three webs with minimum of three Five point pattern over abt.
+2 m Web frames and cross ties area of webs plus single web frames and closs lies locations on each web, including in way of cross tie connections measurements on flanges of web frame and cross tie.
 Lower and brackets (apposite side of Five point pattern over abt.
-2 m 2 Lower end brackets (opposite side of web frame) Minimum of three brackets area of brackets plus single measurements on bracket flanges
+2 m Lower end brackets (opposite side of web frame) Minimum of three brackets area of brackets plus single measurements on bracket flanges